Periodontal Disease Treatment (Gum Disease)

 Periodontal Disease

-This disease is common but it is preventable.
-It is typically a result of poor oral hygiene, such as not flossing and brushing twice a day or getting regular dental checkups.
-Learn more about the causes, symptoms, and treatment methods below.
+Gum disease can be prevented by maintaining good oral hygiene practices, such as brushing your teeth twice a day, flossing, and getting regular dental checkups.
+Learn more about gum disease causes, symptoms, and treatment methods below.

 Illustration of periodontal/gum disease progress being checked on a row of teeth with plaque on them